blitzballplayerffx/OldWineBottle/README.md

 https://blitzballplayerffx.github.io/OldWineBottle/ui.html

 ## Interested in Contributing?
-You can post in discussions or send an email to 2028GameDev@gmail.com.
-Looking for 3D Modelers but programmers are also welcome.
+You can post in discussions.
+Just share a little about your ambitions and your experience.
+Looking for 3D Modelers but others are also welcome.

 ## Developers
 Programming: blitzballplayerffx<br>